Running Shoes vs. Walking Shoes: What’s the Difference?

 Walking Shoes

-Because they keep one foot on the ground at all times, walkers typically don’t need the same level of cushioning as runners.
-Less cushioning can help save on weight, allowing you to walk faster or with less drag when you choose a walking shoe.
-That doesn’t mean cushioning isn’t important for walkers, though.
+Walkers keep one foot on the ground at all times and typically don’t need the same level of cushioning as runners.
+That can save on weight, allowing you to walk faster or with less drag with a walking shoe.
+Walking shoes often use firmer midsoles that support controlled forward motion rather than rebound.

 Heel Flare and Height

-A flared heel is usually apparent when you look at a shoe from the side—it juts out slightly at the bottom and back of a shoe.
+A flared heel is usually apparent when you look at a shoe from the side: It juts out slightly at the bottom and back of a shoe.
 Heel height is how tall the shoe is in the back.
-More height typically correlates to greater cushioning and response.
+More height typically correlates to greater cushioning and responsiveness.

 Running Shoes